Law School Case Brief

 Hamer v.
 Sidway - 124 N.Y.
 538, 27 N.E.
 256 (1891)

 A valuable consideration in the sense of the law consists either of some right, interest, profit or benefit accruing to the one party, or some forbearance, detriment, loss or responsibility given, suffered or undertaken by the other.
 Courts will not ask whether the thing which forms the consideration does in fact benefit the promisee or a third party, or is of any substantial value to anyone.
 It is enough that something is promised, done, forborne or suffered by the party to whom the promise is made as consideration for the promise made to him.

-Is a promise to abandon ones legal right to use tobacco and alcohol considered sufficient consideration to enforce a contract between the promisor and the promisee?
+Was a promise to abandon a legal right to use tobacco and alcohol considered sufficient consideration to enforce a contract between the promisor and the promisee?

 The Court of Appeals of New York reversed the appellate court's order and affirmed the trial court's judgment.
 Ruling in favor of the plaintiff, the Court held that the right to use and enjoy the use of tobacco was a right that belonged to the nephew-promisee and was not forbidden by law.
 The abandonment of its use was a sufficient consideration to uphold the promise because such abandonment was the inducement for the promise.
 It is not essential in order to make out a good consideration for a promise to show that the promisor was benefited or the promisee injured.
 A promise to forbear or abandon a legal right in return for another's promise is sufficient consideration to support a contract or sustain a promise.
 Because the nephew-promisee abandoned his legal right to use tobacco and drink liquor in exchange for the testator-promisor’s promise to pay him a sum of money, there was sufficient consideration to enforce the contract.
 In general, a waiver of any legal right at the request of another party is a sufficient consideration for a promise.

 Not a Lexis Advance subscriber?
 Try it out for free.